 How Does the Machine Work?

-There are three kinds of espresso machines: a super-automatic, semi-automatic espresso machine, and manual espresso machine (we’ll ignore manual options for now).
+There are three kinds of espresso machines: super-automatic, semi-automatic espresso machine, and manual espresso machine.
 These machines use coffee beans, not pods, and work by forcing hot water through a puck of finely ground coffee beans.

 A super-automatic espresso machine is also called a bean-to-cup.
 It brews coffee with a press of a button.
 The machine takes care of grinding, tamping, and brewing.
 Regarding how much work is required on your part, it’s similar to Nespresso machines — you press a button, and the machine makes coffee.